 - Feeds on: Fish found around the seabed such as small cod, haddock and flatfish, will also eat crustaceans and squid.

 - Description: Long, eel-like body.
 Long, slim fins and short first dorsal fin and long second dorsal fin.
 Colour is generally brown to greyish (despite the name there is only a hint of blue) with a paler underside.
-Mouth has protruding lower jaw and small, sharp teeth, and the eyes are very large.
+The mouth has a protruding lower jaw and small, sharp teeth, and the eyes are very large.

 - Scientific name: Molva macrophthalma